shikhar0x/ember/README.md

 ```

 ### Browser
-A Chromium-based browser is required for Spotify authentication.
-Ember uses browser cookie extraction for `yt-dlp` and utilizes Playwright in `core/isrc.py` for ISRC token harvesting from `ifpi.org`.
+A Chromium-based browser is required for authentication.
+Ember reads session data from a supported browser to authorize metadata requests and audio extraction.

 Supported browsers include:
 - Brave (recommended)